 In the generous spirit of Dennis Palmer, all performances are FREE and open to the public.

 MIND ON HEAVEN is supported by Axis Theater, Abrons Arts Center, The Gray Center for Arts and Inquiry at the University of Chicago, the Foundation for Contemporary Arts Emergency Grant, the University of Tennessee at Chattanooga, and individual donations.

-special thanks to Randy Sharp and Brian Barnhart, Caroline Moyer, Eric Bayless-Hall, and Judith Elster.
+special thanks to Randy Sharp and Brian Barnhart, Robin Blue, Eric Bayless-Hall, and Judith Elster.

 for information about booking this show, please email: email@example.com